NoTheWo/NoTheWo.github.io/index.md

 # Nordic Theory Workshop

-The Nordic Complexity Workshop is a somewhat regular meeting of the institutes for Theoretical Computer Science of the three universities in Hannover, Jena, and Lübeck.
+The Nordic Theory Workshop is a somewhat regular meeting of the institutes for Theoretical Computer Science of the three universities in Hannover, Jena, and Lübeck.

 * [2026](https://nordictheoryworkshop.github.io/2026/)